 If you found Stray’s puzzle-platforming gameplay a bit too easy, you can always ramp up the difficulty with a game like Ori and the Will of the Wisps.

-Presented as a challenging 2D Metroidvania, the game has you journeying through a vast and exotic world as a little spirit creature with superb dexterity.
+Presented as a demanding 2D Metroidvania, the game has you exploring through a vast and exotic world as a small spirit creature with remarkable dexterity.

 This comes in handy as you set out to rescue your owlet companion Ku while healing the forest and discovering your own destiny.

 It’s a very emotional adventure that’s sure to tug on ol’ heartstrings, so make sure to bring along a box of tissues and any cats you can find for comfort and support.

 Platforms: Windows, Switch, Mac

 In it, you play as an inexperienced feline venturing into the wilderness to grow a self-sustaining cat colony by hunting, gathering, and raising a litter of kittens.

 Along the way, you’ll have to defend your home from invaders, explore new areas, and convince other felines to join your community.